 Global Corruption Barometer 2015/16

-Over the course of 2016, we'll release a Global Corruption Barometer accompanied by five regional surveys.
+Over the course of 2015-2017, we'll release a Global Corruption Barometer accompanied by five regional surveys.
 These studies track peoples' experience of corruption in their countries and reveal regional trends.
 The first of the series – for Sub-Saharan Africa – was released in autumn 2015.
-The remaining surveys – for Americas, Asia Pacific, Europe and Central Asia, and the Middle East and North Africa – are forthcoming.
+The remaining survey – for Americas – is forthcoming.

 Europe and Central Asia 2016